pointThink/point-engine/README.md

-PointEngine is an engine for making games in C++.
+PointEngine is a general purpose library for making games in C++.
 Right now it only supports Windows, but Linux support is planned.

 # BUILDING THE ENGINE